Helm Order Monitor - Trademark

 Situational awareness

-Assistance in monitoring the execution of the orders when the concentration drops
+Assists monitoring the execution of orders when crew concentration drops

 Language barrier